 How Many Kickstarts can you have in a day?

 Due to the relatively high sugar content, I recommend having no more than a single Mountain Dew Kickstart per day.
-The caffeine is fine, the calories are moderate, but the sugar will be too much if you have a second can in a day.
+The caffeine is fine, and the calories are moderate, but the sugar will be too much if you have a second can in a day.

 I say this because of the American Heart Association’s guidelines on maximum sugar intake.